google-deepmind/mujoco/doc/XMLreference.rst

    The **hinge** type creates a hinge joint with one rotational degree of freedom.
 The rotation takes place around a specified axis through a specified position.
 This is the most common type of joint and is therefore the default.
-Most models contact only hinge and free joints.
+Most models contain only hinge and free joints.
 :at:`group`: :at-val:`int, "0"`
    Integer group to which the joint belongs.
 This attribute can be used for custom tags.
 It is also used by the visualizer to enable and disable the rendering of entire groups of joints.